metalalive/RobotCarRPi/README.md

 ### Why Tensorflow C++ ?
 My objective here is to build C++ based neural network application, Tensorflow C++ API seems like the easiest way to do so.
-A lot of similar examples on the internet descibe that you can get better training/testing result with Tensorflow python API, since many exotic / convenient operations have been implemented there (also many optimizers available), however in my case, I found that TensorFlow python API only improves 3-4% accurancy (~89%) than its C++ API (~85%) with the same dataset, even I applied optimizer at the python side and convolutional layer at the both side I still couldn't get that much improvement.
-So I choose Tensorflow C++ API.
+A lot of similar examples on the internet descibe that you can get better training/testing result with Tensorflow python API, since many exotic / convenient operations have been implemented there (also many optimizers available), however in my case, I found that TensorFlow python API only improves 3-4% accurancy (~89%) than its C++ API (~85%, see [how I define testing accurancy](README.md#training--testing-loss-and-accurancy)) with the same dataset, I couldn't get significant improvement even I applied optimizer at the python side and convolutional layer at the both side.
+So I still choose Tensorflow C++ API.

 ### Building model & Hyperparameters